Prayers: from 101 to 501

 Daniel’s Prayer

-Daniel’s Prayer is an example for us to study and emulate, especially for forgiveness against the Law of Moses (Leviticus 26Deuteronomy 28); Daniel Daniel was not merely praying for his comfort and protection in the darkness.
-His concern was to pray for God’s people, the acknowledgement of their sins and asking for forgiveness and mercies.
+Daniel’s Prayer is an example for us to study and emulate, especially for forgiveness against the Law of Moses (Leviticus 26; Deuteronomy 28); Daniel’s prayer was not merely praying for his comfort and protection in the darkness.
+His concern was to pray for God’s people, the acknowledgment of their sins and asking for forgiveness and mercies.

 What Daniel admitted is unlike what Rabbi Tovia Singer and other rabbinic interpretation have in their teachings by shifting blames by assigning the “suffering servant” of Isaiah 53 to the nation of Israel “who silently endured unimaginable suffering at the hands of its gentile oppressors.”
 That is, to Rabbi Singer, Israel’s suffering is attributable to their wicked neighbours and not to themselves!

-Or, from another shifting of blames from Jews for Judiasm: “when the nations, astonished and in terror, will feel ashamed for their oppression of the Jewish people.”
+Or, from another shifting of blames from Jews for Judaism: “when the nations, astonished and in terror, will feel ashamed for their oppression of the Jewish people.”
 Again, they have no faults of their own but shift their suffering to their wicked neighbours and not attribute to themselves!

 Making no excuses, Daniel confessed his people’s sin and acknowledged the justice of God’s judgement, severe though it had been.
 “We have sinned, we have done wickedly” Israel suffers because of her own sins; Period!
 In response from God, Daniel was greatly praised by the angel Gabriel, who was sent with further revelation or prophecy and said to Daniel, “I have come to show thee, for thou art greatly loved.”